A majorization-minimization approach to variable selection using spike and slab priors: Real data examples

 \subsection{Golub's Leukemia data}

-The Leukemia gene expression data, adopted from R package "golubEsets", is originally from \cite{golubetal99}.
+The Leukemia gene expression data, adopted from R package ``golubEsets,'' is originally from~\cite{golubetal99}.
 It consists of gene expression profiles for 72 Leukemia patients, of which 47 are diagnosed with acute lymphoblastic leukemia (ALL) and 25 are diagnosed with acute myeloid leukemia (AML).
-Each profile has 7129 gene expression values measured by Affymetrix Hgu6800 chips.
-The data set is further divided into the training set, which consists of 27 ALL patients and 11 AML patients, and test set, which consists of 20 ALL patients and 14 AML patients.
+Each profile has 7,129 gene expression values measured by Affymetrix Hgu6800 chips.
+The data set is further divided into the training set, which consists of 27 ALL patients and 11 AML patients, and the test set, which consists of 20 ALL patients and 14 AML patients.
 Our aim is to identify a patient's disease type with a small set of genes.
 The data set is processed as follows.
 The disease type is labeled with 0 for the acute lymphoblastic leukemia and 1 for the acute myeloid leukemia.
 Each covariate is first rescaled to have a range greater than or equal to zero.
 Then it is under a suitable logarithm transform before rescaled again to have mean 0 and variance 1.
-For constructing the classification rule, we apply the BAVA-MIO estimation to fit logistic regression models with the training data.
-We parametrize hyperparameter $\lambda=\eta\sqrt{p\log p/n}$ and perform three estimations with $\eta=0.05,0.1$ and $0.5$.
+For the classification rule construction, we apply the BAVA-MIO estimation to fit logistic regression models with the training data.
+We parametrize hyperparameter $\lambda=\lambda^{*}\sqrt {p\log p/n}$ and perform three estimations with $\lambda^{*}=0.05,0.1$ and $0.5$.
 The tuning parameter is selected via five fold cross validation and the resulting estimates are termed BMIO-CV I, BMIO-CV II and BMIO-CV III, respectively.
-With estimated regression coefficients, we calculate the label probability for each patient, and classify those with label probabilities smaller than 0.5 to the acute lymphoblastic leukemia group, and those with label probabilities greater than 0.5 to the acute myeloid leukemia group.
-The estimated label probabilities for the total 72 patients under the three BAVA-MIO estimations are shown in Figure \ref{real.figure1}.
-The corresponding classification results are reported in Table \ref{real.table2}, along with classification results on the same data set done by Golub et al. \cite{golubetal99} and four other estimation approaches \cite{zouandhastie05},\cite{parkandhastie07},\cite{fanandfan08},and \cite{fanandlv08} aiming to tackle high-dimensional classification problems .
+With estimated regression coefficients, we calculate the label probability for each patient, and classifying those with label probabilities smaller than 0.5 to the acute lymphoblastic leukemia group, and those with label probabilities greater than 0.5 to the acute myeloid leukemia group.
+The corresponding classification results are reported in Table~\ref{realtable2}, along with classification results on the same data set done by Golub et al. \cite{golubetal99} and four other estimation approaches~\cite{zouandhastie05,parkandhastie07,fanandfan08,fanandlv08} aiming to tackle high-dimensional classification problems.
 The results show that BAVA-MIO-based classification rules tend to use less numbers of genes in identifying a patient's disease type.
-However, even with smaller numbers of genes, the BAVA-MIO-based classification rules can still generate results comparable with those provided by other benchmark methods.
+However, even with smaller numbers of genes, the BAVA-MIO-based classification rules can still generate results that are comparable with those provided by other benchmark methods.